benhcai/PicCollageDemo/README.md

 1. Download and extract zip file for this repository from Github
 2. In your shell application, change directory to the extracted folder
-3. Run "npm install" to setup the application
+3. Run "npm install" to set up the application
 4. Run "npm start" to start the application

 # Introduction to Project